 - Can I add punch-out items to my Favorites?

-- No, punch-out items can’t be saved to AggieBuy Favorites because pricing and availability changes would not be reflected.
-However, many punch-out suppliers offer a favorites function on their website.
+- Yes, it is possible, however we do not recommend doing so because pricing and availability changes will not be reflected in your Favorites.
+Note that many punch-out suppliers offer a favorites function on their website as well.

 - Is pricing in Favorites updated?